How to Apply: International Graduate Students

 If you are currently studying at another United States institution, you must submit copies of I-20 forms previously issued and a SEVIS I-20 Transfer Form completed by the international student advisor at the school you now attend.

-- If you are in the United States on a non-student visa, you must submit proof of the visa that you hold (A-1/A-2, B-1/B-2, M, etc.) and a visa waiver form if you are changing to an F-1 (student) visa.
+- If you are in the United States on a non-student visa, you must submit proof of the visa that you hold (A-1/A-2, B-1/B-2, M, etc.) if you are changing to an F-1 (student) visa.
 Find information on which visas allow full time study.
 The U.S. Citizenship and Immigration Services requires that anyone who enters the United States on a B-1/B-2 (visitor) visa may not enroll or begin a course of study as a full-time student without first receiving a change of status to an F-1 visa or exiting the United States and applying for the F-1 visa from a home country.
 Learn more about the process of requesting a Change of Status to F-1 visa.
 To obtain an I-20 form, contact the Office of Admissions.

 Send your application and I-20 materials:

 New York Tech prefers electronic submission of documents.
 Check your application status and submit your documents.

 New York Tech participates in several electronic transcripts networks: National Student Clearinghouse, Parchment Exchange, and eSCRIP-SAFE.
 If your prior institution does not participate with one of our networks, they may send an electronic official transcript directly to New York Tech at email@example.com.